ElementsProject/lightning/doc/developers-guide/plugin-development/hooks.md

 3. Verification that the signatures match the commitment transaction
 4. Exchange of revocation secrets that could be used to penalize an eventual misbehaving party

 The `commitment_revocation` hook is used to inform the plugin about the state transition being completed, and deliver the penalty transaction.
-The penalty transaction could then be sent to a watchtower that automaticaly reacts in case one party attempts to settle using a revoked commitment.
+The penalty transaction could then be sent to a watchtower that automatically reacts in case one party attempts to settle using a revoked commitment.

 The payload consists of the following information:
 ```json
 {
 	"commitment_txid": "58eea2cf538cfed79f4d6b809b920b40bb6b35962c4bb4cc81f5550a7728ab05",